blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Vedas.md

 The Atharvaveda has no surviving Aranyaka, though the Gopatha Brahmana is regarded as its Aranyaka, a remnant of a larger, lost Atharva (Paippalada) Brahmana.
 # Upanishads
+The Upanishads are late Vedic and post-Vedic Sanskrit texts that "document the transition from the archaic ritualism of the Veda into new religious ideas and institutions" and the emergence of the central religious concepts of Hinduism.

+They are the most recent addition to the Vedas, the oldest scriptures of Hinduism, and deal with meditation, philosophy, consciousness, and ontological knowledge.

+Earlier parts of the Vedas dealt with mantras, benedictions, rituals, ceremonies, and sacrifices.

+There are 108 Upanishads, and each Upanishad is associated with a separate [[Vedic Shakhas|Vedic Shakha]].

+## Mahavakyas
+They mean "Great Sayings", and these four are handpicked from Upanishads of the four Vedas.
+There are other Mahavakyas, but these are "the Mahavakyas".

+- "Prajñānam brahma" - "Consciousness is Brahman" (Aitareya Upanishad)
+- "Aham brahmāsmi" - "I am Brahman" (Brihadaranyaka Upanishad)
+- "Tat tvam asi" - "That Thou art" (Chandogya Upanishad)
+- "Ayamātmā brahma" - "This Atman is Brahman" (Mandukya Upanishad)